-So Dominique Strauss-Kahn must be hoping that his recent speech in China might herald a return to public life.
+A well-timed and well-executed speech can portend a return to public life…for some.
+So this Strauss-Kahn speech might just be the portent for more to come.
+Certainly Dominique Strauss-Kahn must be hoping that his recent speech in China might well herald a return to civil society.

 As it was he would not comment on the Sofitel affair nor answer any questions on the subject.
-This was a workmanlike speech that might prove the basis for more such public speaking.
+This was a workmanlike Strauss-Kahn speech that might prove the basis for more such public speaking.